IntuitDeveloper/OAuth2_DotnetCore_MVC5_SampleApp/README.md

 6. QBOBaseURL

 ### Client Credentials
 Once you have created an app on Intuit's Developer Portal, you can find your credentials (Client ID and Client Secret) under the "Keys" tab.
-You will also find a section to enter your Redirect URI here.
+You will also find a section to enter your Redirect URL here.

 ### Redirect URI
 You'll have to set a Redirect URI in both 'web.config' and the Developer Portal ("Keys" section).
 With this app, the typical value would be https://localhost:47331/, unless you host this sample app in a different way (if you were testing HTTPS, for example or changing the port).